anitab-org/mentorship-android/docs/manual_tests/Workflow.md

-# Workflow of App

-## Create tasks for a relation and complete the task
+# Create tasks in a mentorship relation and complete the task workflow

 Steps